pupubird/WebLaunchJS-2021/Basic.md

 }
 ```

-Just like arithmetic operator, logical operators have precedence too!
+Just like the arithmetic operator, logical operators have precedence too!
 If you want any of them has the highest priority, you can wrap them with `( )`

 ```javascript
 let age = 20;